Hustra03/IPROG-Project/README.md

 Implementation for the detailed search UI, uses third party components from https://coreui.io/vue/docs/ to create a form where the user can input values, either string or integers within a range.

 ### Model

+Some files will not be explained explicitly, if they copied directly from the lab, such as the resolvePromise.js or teacherFetch.js

+#### fireBaseModel.js

+This file handles all interactions with the firebase database, for both authentication and persistence.
+Data will only be read or written if the user is signed in, with the user being able to read any data but only write to their own, as a form of per-user persitence.

+#### websiteModel.js

+This file represents the model itself, with the different variables which are needed by the presenter and views, along with the promises for searching for data.
+It also hold data about the current user, to allow the headerView to display their current user icon for the logged in google account.

+#### websiteSource.js

+Handles fetching, removing any unspecified paramters to simplify the query.